ANL-CESAR/XSBench/README.txt

 >$ ./XSBench

+By default, XSBench will with 1 thread per hardware core.
+If the architecture supports hyperthreading, two threads will be run per core.

-To alter the number of threads used, run the code with the desired number of threads as an argument:
+To manually alter the number of threads used, run the code with the desired number of threads as an argument:

 >$ ./XSBench 4